PRAVINR0/miroza/README.md

 ## PWA
 - Simplified `manifest.json` with base icon.
-- Service worker caches the core shell (plus `rss.xml`) with navigation fallback to `index.html`.
+- Service worker precaches the app shell, `offline.html`, and auto-updates caches with stale-while-revalidate for JSON/images.
+- Navigation requests fall back to the offline card when the network is unreachable.
-- Extend by adding runtime caching strategies for API calls.
+- Extend by adding push notifications or background sync once APIs are wired up.

 ## Roadmap Ideas
 - Pagination & dynamic search results